sudara/deepjargon/README.md

 ## A Simple Little App

 Stupid simple Rails app in back.
 Stupid simple Vue.js app in the front.

+This is the flow:

+1. Concatenate markdown in the [definitions](https://github.com/sudara/deepjargon/tree/master/definitions) directory...
+2. Compile it to json...
-It takes markdown in the `app/views/definitions` directory, compiles it to json and dumps it in the html for vue to use.
+3. Dump it in the html for vue.js to use...
+4. Write out a file for the front end server to cache.

 ## Installation